 Find resources / Articles / I can do it myself using Tākai resources

-Tākai resources you can use with whānau to explore their child's developing autonomy.
+Tākai resources you can use with whānau to explore and support their child's developing autonomy.

 Pēpi is developing autonomy and a ‘mind of their own’.
 They may be determined to do certain things and start expressing their likes and dislikes, sometimes quite strongly.